Jumballaya/Hash-vs-Encrypt/README.md

     `pass` -> [p=15, a=0, s=18, s=18] = (15+0+18+18) -> 51

- We hashed the password `pass` as `55` so if anyone enters, say `password` they wouldn't get 55.
+ We hashed the password `pass` as `51` so if anyone enters, say `password` they wouldn't get 51.
- Hashing is also more secure when you hashed to fixed sizes rather than letter the hash get as big as it can.
+ Hashing is also more secure when you hash to fixed sizes rather than let the hash get as big as it can.
 This makes the hash more secure because the password could be 10 letters long or the entire anthology of Steven King and the hash would be the same amount of characters.